TheMilkmang/Kinoko-discord-bot/README.txt

 #UjinBot command#
 .give # @kinoko			Deposits a certain amount of pretzels/flowers to the bank of kinoko

 ]withdraw #				Withdraws an amount of pretzels/flowers from the bank of kinoko

+]sellorders				view the current pretzels being sold ]buyorders				view the current buy orders for pretzels

+]sellp quantity price	list a quantity of pretzels for sell at a price ]buyp quantity price	list a buy order for a quantity of pretzels at a price (this will buy at that price and anything below that price)